Trump rallies North Carolina on jam-packed Saturday

 "I had it.
 Here I am!"
 Trump said to the crowd.

-Trump's optimistic comments come as the U.S. coronavirus caseload has reached record heights with more than 83,000 infections reported in a single day.
-The total U.S. caseload reported Friday was 83,757, topping the 77,362 cases reported on July 16, according to Johns Hopkins University.
+Trump's optimistic comments come as the U.S. coronavirus caseload has reached record heights with 83,757 infections reported Friday, topping the 77,362 cases reported on July 16, according to Johns Hopkins University.

 TRUMP CASTS HIS BALLOT IN FLORIDA, BRACES FOR MARATHON WEEKEND OF RALLIES 10 DAYS BEFORE ELECTION

-Trump's handling of the coronavirus has been a major issue for Biden, who blames Trump for failing to protect Americans and claims the death toll on Trump's watch disqualifies him from a second term.
+Trump's handling of the coronavirus has been a major issue for Biden, who blames the president for failing to protect Americans and claims the death toll on Trump's watch disqualifies him from a second term.

 But in the final days of the campaign, Trump has gone on offense against Biden, aided by leaked emails purportedly from Hunter Biden's laptop, first published by the New York Post on the son's foreign business dealings.